microsoft/WindowsAppSDK-Samples/docs/samples-guidelines.md

 Warning: it might take a while for your new pipeline to show up.
 Please don't just add the the check with the individual job with a specific config and platform.
 Make sure to add the full "SamplesCI-<FeatureName>"

-If you do not have permissions to modify these settings, please ask one of the admins to help you do so.
+If you do not have permissions to modify these settings, please ask the repo admins to help you do so.

 ### Deploy and test